sleeek/sleeek-docs/docs/general/explanation-of-panels.md

 In this example for issue SP 1161 which is already closed, 2 comments were made in Jira, and in the code repo, 209 lines of code were added, 78 lines were copied, and 15 lines were deleted, and you can see how the activity level compares to other issues.

-This can be shown for multiple milestones or sprints which you can switch to up here, and issues of lesser activity level can be seen down here.
+This can be shown for multiple milestones or sprints, and issues of lesser activity level can be seen as well.

 ## Project Burndown Panel
 [![Project Burndown Panel Video - Click To Play](https://img.youtube.com/vi/EGYqfCrGUtk/0.jpg)](https://www.youtube.com/watch?v=EGYqfCrGUtk "Project Burndown Panel Video - Click To Play")